Autron

 What the spread tells you

-- High-ticket, crowded categories cost more per click.
-Electronics and Beauty have many advertisers chasing high-value orders, so the auction clears higher.
+• Crowded, high-value categories cost more per click.
+Health & Household, Pet Supplies and Beauty have dense advertiser competition (supplements and consumables especially), so the auction clears higher.
 A $1.40 CPC there is normal, not a red flag.

 Read CPC together with conversion rate: a high CPC is fine if the click converts, and a low CPC is wasted if it does not.